 “’Rakli’ is a non-gypsy girl.
 ‘Rinkeni’ means pretty,” Rowan explained.

 “Fitting,” Sam said, grinning as Sonya blushed.
 His grin grew even more when he heard Liam’s low growl, and Sam happily teased his friend by ignoring the man’s warning.
 “Is that the same language you spoke in the forest, Sonya?”

 They entered the large kitchen.
 Sonya put the saucer in the sink and began pulling canisters out of the cupboards.
 She waved the men to the stools at the kitchen island.

 “No. Most forest dwelling Otherkind speak the old Celtic language.
 Drinks?”

 “I’ve got it, ‘Nia.”

 Liam raided the refrigerator with the ease of one long assured of his welcome.
 He grabbed four bottles of root beer and passed them around as Sonya began measuring ingredients into a bowl.

 “Why were you speaking Celtic?”
 Rowan asked.

-“Sonya asked the brownies to check the house to see if anything is missing,” Liam explained.
-After a short hesitation, he added, “Her mother never told her about the break-in.”
+“Sonya asked the brownies to check the house to see if anything is missing,” Liam explained before Sam could.
+After a short hesitation, he added something Sam had not known.
+“Her mother never told her about the break-in.”

 “Same old Eleanor McKenzie,” Rowan muttered.